 Climbing Strength Training

 It’s important to maintain a climbing strength training routine if you want to become a strong climber, and some of the following exercises could be useful to include in your training.
-Arm and back exercises such as pull-ups, push-ups, bicep/ tricep curls, wide-lat pulldowns, and tricep dips will be extremely helpful for gaining climbing-specific strength.
-Additionally, exercises that help with explosive/dynamic strength, such as jumping rope, box jumps, and burpees, are also guaranteed to keep you in great physical form.
+Arm and back exercises such as pull-ups, push-ups, bicep/ tricep curls, wide-lat pulldowns, and triceps dips will be extremely helpful for gaining climbing-specific strength.
+Additionally, exercises that help with explosive/ dynamic strength, such as jumping rope, box jumps, and burpees, are also guaranteed to keep you in great physical form and rock climbing body.

 And don’t think that you’ll just make bicep gains in strength training for rock climbing!
 Leg strength is just as important, as high-steps and heel hooks require strong thighs, quads, and calves.
 Weighted squats, pistol squats, and calf raises can be great exercises for targeting the specific leg muscles that we climbers need, along with sculpting your lower half.
 Just remember to get guidance from a professional if this is your first time doing weight training, as performing the exercises incorrectly presents the risk of injury.